Perturbation analysis of sub/super hedging problems: Perturbation analysis of model-independent hedging problems

 \section{Perturbation analysis of model-independent hedging problems}

-Extrapolation of the total implied variance in Section~\ref{sec:extrapVarCh2} restricts the feasible sets of the dual problems~\eqref{eq:dualUpperSemiContWeakArbCh2} and~\eqref{eq:dualLowerSemiContWeakArbCh2} as well as the feasible set of their semi-infinite approximations~\eqref{eq:dualSemiInfinite} and~\eqref{eq:dualSemiInfiniteSubHedgeChapter3}.
-On the other hand the feasible sets of primal problems~\eqref{eq:primalSemiInfinite} and~\eqref{eq:primalSemiInfiniteSubHedgeChapter3} are enlarged by adding non-traded Call options with prices consistent with extrapolation.
+Extrapolation of the total implied variance in Section~\ref{sec:extrapVarCh2} restricts the feasible sets of the dual problem~\eqref{eq:dualUpperSemiContWeakArbCh2} as well as the feasible set of its semi-infinite approximation~\eqref{eq:dualSemiInfinite}.
+On the other hand the feasible sets of the primal problem~\eqref{eq:primalSemiInfinite} is enlarged by adding non-traded Call options with prices consistent with extrapolation.
 As this assumption is exogenous, we study now the sensitivity of the optimal values of the dual problems to extrapolation of the total implied variance.
 We embed the semi-infinite approximations to the primal and dual problems into a family of perturbed problems, where the perturbations are changes in input Call option prices, and use the language of directional derivatives to provide a rigorous sensitivity analysis.